Amsterdam/gutter/README.md

 ![gutter-logo](images/logo.png)

-An API generator packed with ETL pipelines, data syncing and an analytics engine.
+An backend-in-a-box (Think something like Google Firebase, but open source and free) used for hi-speed prototyping.

+Has an API generator.
+Can do ETL jobs from other databases and API's end contains an analytics engine ( in progress ).

 Created within the CTO of the Municipality of Amsterdam.